-When we are reviewir ng your appeal, we take a carefu l look at all of the information .
-We check to see if we w ere follo wing al I the rul es when we said no to your reques st.
+When we are reviewi ng your appeal, we take a carefu l look at all of the information ı.
+We check to see if we w vere foll owing a II the rul es when we said no to your reques st.

-$\hfill \Box$ We will gather more information if needed, possibly contacting you or your doctor.
-Deadlines for a "fast appeal" ☐ For fast appeals, we must give you our answer within 72 hours after we receive your ap We will give you our answer sooner if your health requires us to. peal.
-On However, if you ask for more time, or if we need more information that may benefit you can take up to 14 more calendar days if your request is for a medical item or service. take extra days, we will tell you in writing.
-We can't take extra time if your request is for Medicare Part B prescription drug.
-If we of If we do not give you an answer within 72 hours (or by the end of the extended time per we took extra days), we are required to automatically send your request on to Level 2 of appeals process, where it will be reviewed by an independent review organization.
-Section 6.4 explains the Level 2 appeal process. f the ☐ If our answer is yes to part or all of what you requested, we must authorize or provide coverage we have agreed to provide within 72 hours after we receive your appeal. the ☐ If our answer is no to part or all of what you requested, we will send you our decision is writing and automatically forward your appeal to the independent review organization for Level 2 appeal.
-The independent review organization will notify you in writing when it received your appeal. a Deadlines for a "standard appeal" ☐ For standard appeals, we must give you our answer within 30 calendar days after we revour appeal.
-If your request is for a Medicare Part B prescription drug you have not yet received, we will give you our answer within 7 calendar days after we receive your appear will give you our decision sooner if your health condition requires us to.
-On However, if you ask for more time, or if we need more information that may benefit you can take up to 14 more calendar days if your request is for a medical item or service. take extra days, we will tell you in writing.
-We can't take extra time to make a decision is request is for a Medicare Part B prescription drug.
-If we o If you believe we should not take extra days, you can file a "fast complaint".
-When you fast complaint, we will give you an answer to your complaint within 24 hours.
-(See Sect of this chapter for information on complaints.) o If we do not give you an answer by the deadline (or by the end of the extended time pe we will send your request to a Level 2 appeal, where an independent review organization review the appeal.
-Section 6.4 explains the Level 2 appeal process. ☐ If our answer is yes to part or all of what you requested, we must authorize or provide coverage within 30 calendar days if your request is for a medical item or service, or within calendar days if your request is for a Medicare Part B prescription drug. ☐ If our plan says no to part or all of your appeal, we will automatically send your appeal to independent review organization for a Level 2 appeal. the
+☐ We will gather more information if needed, possibly contacting you or your doctor.
+Deadlines for a "fast appeal" ☐ For fast appeals, we must give you our answer within 72 hours after we receive your appeal.
+We will give you our answer sooner if your health requires us to.
+On However, if you ask for more time, or if we need more information that may benefit you, we can take up to 14 more calendar days if your request is for a medical item or service.
+If we take extra days, we will tell you in writing.
+We can't take extra time if your request is for a Medicare Part B prescription drug. of If we do not give you an answer within 72 hours (or by the end of the extended time period if we took extra days), we are required to automatically send your request on to Level 2 of the appeals process, where it will be reviewed by an independent review organization.
+Section 6.4 explains the Level 2 appeal process. ☐ If our answer is yes to part or all of what you requested, we must authorize or provide the coverage we have agreed to provide within 72 hours after we receive your appeal. ☐ If our answer is no to part or all of what you requested, we will send you our decision in writing and automatically forward your appeal to the independent review organization for a Level 2 appeal.
+The independent review organization will notify you in writing when it receives your appeal.
+Deadlines for a "standard appeal" ☐ For standard appeals, we must give you our answer within 30 calendar days after we receive your appeal.
+If your request is for a Medicare Part B prescription drug you have not yet received, we will give you our answer within 7 calendar days after we receive your appeal.
+We will give you our decision sooner if your health condition requires us to.
+On the proof of o If you believe we should not take extra days, you can file a "fast complaint".
+When you file a fast complaint, we will give you an answer to your complaint within 24 hours.
+(See Section 11 of this chapter for information on complaints.) o If we do not give you an answer by the deadline (or by the end of the extended time period), we will send your request to a Level 2 appeal, where an independent review organization will review the appeal.
+Section 6.4 explains the Level 2 appeal process. ☐ If our answer is yes to part or all of what you requested, we must authorize or provide the coverage within 30 calendar days if your request is for a medical item or service, or within 7 calendar days if your request is for a Medicare Part B prescription drug. ☐ If our plan says no to part or all of your appeal, we will automatically send your appeal to the independent review organization for a Level 2 appeal.

-Section 6.4 Step-by-step: How a Level 2 appeal is done Legal Term The formal name for the "independent review organization" is the "Independent Review Entity."
+Section 6.4 Step-by-step: How a Level 2 appeal is done

+Legal Term: The formal name for the "independent review organization" is the "Independent Review Entity."
 It is sometimes called the "IRE."